 It is best if you check in with your family and healthcare provider before you put these directives in place.
-The process could also bring out any hidden concerns and clarify any misunderstandings you may have about specific medical conditions or interventions.
+The process could bring out any hidden concerns and clarify any misunderstandings you may have about specific medical conditions or interventions.

 Living Will/Advance Care Plan

-This is a legally binding document that describes your wishes, typically for medical care, to assure that everyone is aware of them in the hope that they are carried out exactly as you would want when you are terminally ill or permanently unconscious.
-It only goes into effect if at least one, but usually two, doctors deem you both incapacitated and mentally incompetent, such as with severe dementia, or unable speak or communicate on your own behalf.
+This is a legally binding document that describes your wishes, typically for medical care, to ensure that everyone is aware of them in the hope that they are carried out exactly as you would want when you are terminally ill or permanently unconscious.
+It only goes into effect if at least one, but usually two, doctors deem you both incapacitated and mentally incompetent, such as with severe dementia, or unable to speak or communicate on your own behalf.

-Your living will will only be used by your healthcare providers, your healthcare proxy, and family if you are unable to make medical decisions.
+A living will will only be used by your healthcare providers, your healthcare proxy, and family if you are unable to make medical decisions.

-- It will take effects when you:
+- It will take effect when you:

-- are in a coma, such as from a stroke, tumor, or other brain injury
+- are in a coma, such as from a stroke, tumor, or other brain injury;

 - have advanced Alzheimer’s or dementia; and/or